N3utr1n0/OnCampusTweaks/README.md

 ### Code Changes:
 - Consider replacing `indexOf(string) > -1` with `.includes(string)`
 - Remove code that hides other headers, or add option to enable it
+- Instead of modifying the GPA div in seperate functions, create one function to set the content, and use the other functions to generate the content.
+    - Consider making GPA div a class with methods?